Justice of the peace: Florida

 Florida had justices of the peace (with corresponding constables) from the time of its acquisition from Spain in 1821 until the Florida Constitution was amended in 1968 to abolish the post.
 From about 1940 to 1968, Florida counties had the ability to hold local referendums to allow county voters to abolish the post on a county-by-county basis.
 For example, Leon County, the location of Tallahassee, Florida's capital city, voted to abolish justices of the peace (and their associated constables) in the Fall elections of 1958.
 By 1958, the county commission had reduced the number of JOP districts from a turn-of-the-century peak of 13 districts to just two districts.
 The automobile age made the county sheriff able to patrol the entire county and made it possible for the citizenry to travel to the courthouse for legal proceedings.

 Louisiana

 Justices of the peace in Louisiana are elected to serve six-year terms as the judicial authority of a ward or district, but not where city courts exist.
-The have jurisdiction in civil matters when the amount in dispute does not exceed $5,000.
+They have jurisdiction in civil matters when the amount in dispute does not exceed $5,000.
 They do not have jurisdiction when a title to real estate is involved, when the state or any political subdivision is a defendant, or in successions or probate matters.
 They are authorized to perform marriage ceremonies.
 There are around 390 such Justices of the peace.